 The VSD policy & analytics engine presents a unified web interface where configuration and monitoring data is presented.
 The VSD is API-enabled for integration with other orchestration tools.
 Alternatively, you can develop your apps.
 Either way, the VSD is based on tools from the service provider world, and therefore scaling potential looks very good.
 It integrates multiple data centre networks by linking VSDs together and exchanging policy data.

-VSC.
+VSC

 Nuage Virtual Services Controllers (VSC) works between VSD and VRS. policies from VSD is distributed through a number of VSC to all of the VRS nodes in the network to manage their deployment and configuration.